Overview

 In addition, detailed design has been undertaken to confirm the most suitable location for the transmission line and supporting infrastructure.

-The alignment follows one of the most extreme sections of the Leichhardt Range where access is not currently possibly.
+The alignment follows one of the most extreme sections of the Leichhardt Range where access is not currently possible.
 Heavy vehicle access is also very limited due to steep terrain and road constraints from the west as well as numerous irrigation channel crossings and narrow gravel roads.

 Development approval and land acquisition for the proposed transmission line and substation is planned to commence around mid-2025, with construction proposed to occur from late 2026.